Meal Replacement Plan

 Calorie restriction may reduce lactation and so your child would need to be weaned before commencing any diet method.

 Yes.
 Your pharmacy will actively encourage you to return for regular free weigh-ins.
 Supervision and advice from the pharmacy is the ideal way to help manage your new lower weight.
+You can register with NewWeigh and keep track of your weight.
 You can also use our online weight tracker

 Carrying extra weight and the fluid associated often contributes to high blood pressure ( hypertension) .
 As you lose weight your blood pressure will fall, particularly after the first stone (6kg) of weight loss.
 If you are taking anti-hypertensive medication whilst dieting it is important that it is reviewed regularly by your G.P.